priyanshd/priyanshd/README.md

 I'm Priyansh Dakoor, from India.
 I'm a backend developer and currently develop with the Java + Spring Boot stack.

 I'm passionate about Microservices, and I'm currently working on turning a monolith project in a Microservices oriented one.

-Here's a list of the projects that I've worked on: